-We have audited the accompanying balance sheets of Novelos Therapeutics, Inc. as of December 31, 2005 and the related statements of operations, stockholders' equity (deficiency) and cash flows for the years ended December 31, 2005 and December 31, 2004.
+We have audited the accompanying balance sheets of Novelos Therapeutics, Inc. as of December 31, 2006 and 2005 and the related statements of operations, stockholders' equity (deficiency) and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.